fmjensen/Stream-Deck-Tarkov-Time/README.md

 https://user-images.githubusercontent.com/3484684/178147318-59bc156e-f979-4dae-9f6e-07c082433c51.mp4

 # ToDo:
-* Make the plugin update the shown Tarkov Time every real-time minute in the next release.
+* ~~Make the plugin update the shown Tarkov Time every real-time minute in the next release~~.
+Done.

 ## References
 Here are some helpful references for both this plugin and the Stream Deck: